-• Primary Program Energy and Macroeconomics
+• Primary Program Energy Macro & Macroeconomics

 • Research Interests Energy and the Macroeconomy, Energy and the Environment, Dynamic Stochastic General Equilibrium Models, Public Economics and Optimal Policy